runa-tic/ph-model/README.md

 © Bitmaker L.L.C-FZ.
 All rights reserved.
 ```

-If `colorama` is available, prompts are highlighted to provide a friendlier
-interface, but the CLI also runs without it for standalone builds.
+Prompts are always colorised using
+[`colorama`](https://github.com/tartley/colorama), which ships as a project
+dependency and is bundled into standalone builds.

 Example: